Ameya Pawar

-Ameya Pawar (born April 22, 1980) is an American politician who served as the alderman for the 47th Ward of the City of Chicago.
+Ameya Pawar (born April 22, 1980) is an American politician who previously served on the Chicago City Council as the alderman for the 47th ward of the City of Chicago.
 He was first elected in the 2011 municipal elections, and was elected to a second term on February 24, 2015.
 Pawar's 2015 re-election was secured with over 82% of the vote, the largest margin in the election cycle.
 Pawar is the first Indian American and Asian American in Chicago City Council history.

 He was a candidate for the Democratic primary for Governor of Illinois for the 2018 election, but dropped out on October 12, 2017, citing a prohibitive lack of campaign funds.
 He did not run for re-election to City Council in 2019, and instead was a candidate for City Treasurer of Chicago.
-He advanced to the run-off in that election, but lost to Melissa Conyears-Earvin.
+He advanced to the run-off in that election, but lost to Melissa Conyears-Ervin.

 Early life and career

-Ameya Pawar is the former alderman of Chicago's 47th Ward and the first (and only) Asian and Indian American elected to the Chicago City Council.
+Ameya Pawar is the former alderman of Chicago's 47th Ward and the first Asian and Indian American elected to the Chicago City Council.
 After leaving office, Ameya joined the Economic Security Project as a senior fellow and is working on narrative change efforts around guaranteed income and public options, including public banks.
 In 2020, Ameya was named a Leadership in Government Fellow with the Open Society Foundations (OSF).
 His OSF work will focus on public banking and public options with leading figures and organizations across the country and world.
 In addition, Ameya is a senior adviser to The Academy Group, a Chicago-based social enterprise working to break the racial wealth gap, and is a lecturer at the University of Chicago's School of Social Service Administration.He is also a special adviser to the University of Chicago's Poverty Lab.

 While in office, Ameya focused legislative efforts around social justice, worker rights, and economic justice.
 To this end, Ameya led most all labor policy and worker rights legislation passed in Chicago over the last eight years, including raising the minimum wage to $13/hr., guaranteeing paid sick leave, combating wage theft, and preserving housing for Chicago's most vulnerable.

 Ameya is a US State Department Critical Language Program alum, a 2012 University of Illinois Edgar Fellow, and was named to Crain's Chicago 40 under 40 in 2011.
 Most recently, he was named a 2018 McCormick Foundation Executive Fellow.

 Prior to leaving office, Ameya chaired the Chicago Resilient Families Task Force.
 The task force made recommendations on a city-run guaranteed income pilot.

 Ameya is an expert on the connections between disaster planning and response and poverty.
 In 2014, Ameya co-wrote the textbook, “Emergency Management and Social Intelligence: A Comprehensive All-Hazards Approach.”
 The book was published by Taylor & Francis.